Vermicomposting is one of the sustainable agriculture practices that follow the principles of organic farming.

 Process of Vermicomposting

-- To prepare the vermicompost, a plastic or concrete tank can be used according to the availability (Size- based on the quantity of raw materials available)
+- To prepare the vermicompost, a plastic or concrete tank can be used according to the availability (Size- based on the number of raw materials available)

 - Collect the dried biomass ( garden waste, animal waste, municipal waste, etc.) and chop them.